CraigDawson/ble-weather-station-enhanced/README.md

 **Note: The RGB LED board is all that is needed and an UNO (the one above or this one)**

-  * RGB component * It is a board with an RBG LED, limiting resistors, and pins.
-You could use the descrete components instead. *
+  * RGB component *It is a board with an RBG LED, limiting resistors, and pins.
+You could use the discrete components instead.*
   * Kit does include a UNO board